evancz/elm-effects/README.md

 # Elm Tea

-Make webapp components that are easy to write, test, and reuse.
+Make webapp components that are easy to write, test, reuse, and scale.

 Think of it as [The Elm Architecture][arch] (TEA) as a library.